 - A business plan forces you to be specific.
 If you don’t know the answer to a question in our guide, you may be blind in this area, which is very risky.

 - If you already run a gym and don’t have a plan, fix this mistake.
 Every gym should have some sort of ideas for the present and future actions.
+You can also organize your performance better, for example by introducing useful documents, like a fitness calendar template.

 When is it worth writing a business plan?